+DIY boat air conditioner.
 Can I install boat air conditioning system myself?

 Yes!
 In the past few years, technology has improved a lot.
 There are now very efficient, small and quiet marine air units available with digital controllers, reversing cycles (heat and AC!) and integrated air handlers.
 If you want to install an air conditioning unit on your boat, you'll have some great options.

 BoatAC.net usually recommends Marinaire and Mabru Power Systems marine ac units.
 We also support Webasto, CTM-Marine and Dometic Marine.
 They're self-contained air conditioners and many feature reverse cycle heat pumps that can help you stay cool on warm days and warm on cold days in your boat's cabin.
-The installation can be complicated, so if you aren't comfortable with a 1-3 day project, you should consider hiring a boat ac contractor to help you install your boat's ac system.
+The installation can be complicated, so if you aren't comfortable with a 3+ day project, you should consider hiring a boat ac installer to help you install your boat's ac system.

-If you have done a lot of boat systems work before, it's a very serious project that involves many different systems.
+If you have done a lot of boat systems work before, air condition marine a very serious project that involves many different systems.
 Sailboat ac can be even more complicated with more difficult hull access in some sailboats.
 Check out our articles and video on how boat air conditioning works for some additional insights about what's involved.

 MarineAC Installation Guide